drangara/MFIX-Exa/docs/source_docs/eb/EBWalls.rst

 Local Mesh Refinement at Walls
 ==============================

-MFiX-Exa has the capability of locally refining the computational grid near EBs.
+MFIX-Exa has the capability of locally refining the computational grid near EBs.
 This is done by tagging (in :cpp:`mfix::ErrorEst`) any cells with volume fraction between 0 and 1.
 To enable local mesh refinement, set ``amr.max_level`` to a value greater than 1.
 Note that the parameter ``mfix.levelset__refinement`` is ignored on all cases except when ``amr.max_level = 1``.

-MFiX-Exa Initialization Process
+MFIX-Exa Initialization Process
 -------------------------------

-Since MFiX requires the volume fraction when building grids (because this is needed by :cpp:`mfix::ErrorEst`), the EB geometries need to be built before calling :cpp:`mfix::Init`.
+Since MFIX-Exa requires the volume fraction when building grids (because this is needed by :cpp:`mfix::ErrorEst`), the EB geometries need to be built before calling :cpp:`mfix::Init`.
 The recommended procedure therefore is